thuva4/Algorithms/README.md

 * Burstsort: build a compact, cache efficient burst trie and then traverse it to create sorted output
 * Postman sort: variant of Bucket sort which takes advantage of hierarchical structure
 * Radix sort: sorts strings letter by letter
-* [Heapsort](HeapSort): convert the list into a heap, keep removing the largest element from the heap and adding it to the end of the list
+* [Heap sort](HeapSort): convert the list into a heap, keep removing the largest element from the heap and adding it to the end of the list
 * [Selection sort](SelectionSort): pick the smallest of the remaining elements, add it to the end of the sorted list
 * [Kadane's algorithm](Kadane's): finds maximum sub-array of any size
 * Longest common subsequence problem: Find the longest subsequence common to all sequences in a set of sequences